Loading, please wait...

 Yes?
 I mean you are going to a business meeting or conference and not a vacation.
 Hence to save your time, consider packing the only things that you will need for your trip.
 The best option to help you pack less is the use of a carry-on bag.
 This is an easy to carry bag and it will take little time to have a carry-on bag checked at the checkpoint.
 Most carry on bags are equipped with different carrying pockets where some are designed for electronics such as the iPad and the laptops.
 This makes the checking to be quick and easy since all things are organised in a good order.

 2. Carry liquids in a separate bag

 If you will be carrying any liquid to your trip let's say medications, it is essential that you pack them in a separate clear bag for easy access.
 This is important since it helps you save time and prevent having your belongings removed to see what may be in the liquid bottle.

 3. Observe the airport rules

 This is mainly essential for those who are carrying liquids.
 There is a rule that states that a person has to carry one liquid in each quart bag and it should not exceed more than 3.4 ounces.
 Failure to follow this rule may trigger more checking in other areas of the security section.
-So, follow this rule and ensure that your liquids are packed as require.
+So, follow this rule and ensure that your liquids are packed as requested by the airline.

 4. Check the line you are at

 There is no point of you queuing for hours and yet you only have a backpack that needs to be checked.
 Thus, to avoid wasting too much time on the checkpoint lines, make sure to check the people in front of you.
-If possible avoid the lines with people who are traveling with kids as it may take more time to check them as compared to solo travelers.
-Also, choose a line that does not have a lot of people.
+If possible avoid the lines with people who are travelling with kids as it may take more time to check them as compared to solo travellers.

 5. Sign up with TSA pre-check